 Pick Shirt Colors That Match You, Even If You Have No Eye For Matching

 What you are about to read is your salvation.
 It is freedom from the tyranny that is choice paralysis.
 It is independence from relying on your significant other’s recommendations just to perform the simple act of getting dressed.
 It is the one true word.
-It is how to pick a shirt.
+It is how to pick a perfect dress shirt.

 This is not how to buy a dress shirt, we’ve discussed that at length already and gave you the keys to that kingdom already.
 This is how to choose the right color shirts for you.

 Now, understand something, this is a fishing lesson.
 As in, give a man a fish and he’ll eat for a day, but teach him how to fish and he’ll eat for a lifetime.
 If you are seeking a fish handout, you are in the wrong place.
 If you just want to skip to the answers, there are no right answers.
 Anybody who has never seen you (as we haven’t) and tries to tell you that they have the answers and know what shirts go with you are either arrogant enough to believe they know what’s best for you or a bold-faced liar.
 In other words, they’re either full of themselves or full of shit.
 Either way, don’t trust it.
 Accept no fish, take this fishing lesson, and learn to feed yourself.

 If the problem has gotten bad enough that you’ve turned to the interwebs for advice on what shirt to wear, then we’re pretty sure you will be a better man for reading this.
 Because you will never need to check another website for advice on what shirt to wear again.